-Call your doctor at once if you have a serious side effect such as:
+Call your doctor at once if you have:

-- worsening angina;
+- worsening chest pain;

-- feeling like you might pass out;
+- a light-headed feeling, like you might pass out;

-- jaundice (yellowing of the skin or eyes); or
+- upper stomach pain, jaundice (yellowing of the skin or eyes).

-Less serious side effects may include:
+Common side effects may include:

 - headache, dizziness;